go-bun/bun-starter-kit/README.md

 - CLI to run HTTP server and migrations, for example, `go run cmd/bun/*.go db help`.
 - [example](example) package that shows how to load fixtures and test handlers.

+You can also check [bun-realworld-app](https://github.com/go-bun/bun-realworld-app) which is a JSON API built with Bun starter kit.

 ## Quickstart

 To start using this kit, clone the repo: